Learning Abroad Center

 • If participating in an Academic Year or Calendar Year program, you can only apply for Academic Year or Calendar Year scholarship awards.
 For example, for Academic Year programs, you cannot apply for both the Fall and Spring cycles, only the Academic Year cycle.

-• You can apply for any or all of the Learning Abroad Center scholarships (Study Abroad, Diversity, and Financial Need) for which you are eligible.
-It is possible to be awarded both the Diversity and Financial Need scholarships.
-Students who receive the Diversity or Financial Need scholarships cannot also receive the Study Abroad scholarship.
+• You can apply for any or all of the Learning Abroad Center scholarships for which you are eligible.
+It is possible to be awarded multiple scholarships for one program.
+However, students awarded the Gopher Study Abroad Scholarship cannot also receive the Liftoff Study Abroad Scholarship nor the President's Emerging Scholars Fund the Gap Scholarship for that program.

 • Students are eligible to utilize this scholarship for a program offered during a term immediately following their graduation.